grantfreeman/citrus/README.md

 # citrus
-scripts and configs for freshly squeezed linux install
+scripts and configs for a freshly squeezed linux os

-### todo
-- sct install script